 Round 2: Ch2 (counts as 1st hdc), hdc in next 37 sts, 2hdc in next st [(hdc, 2dc, hdc) in next st] x2, 2hdc in next st, hdc in next 40 sts, [2hdc in next st] x 4, hdc in next 2 sts, join with sl st in 2nd ch.
 (96 hdc, 4 dc).

 Round 3: Ch1, sc in same st and next 91 sts, [ch3, sc in next st] x8, join with 1st sc* and cut yarn (100 sc.
 8 ch3 sp).

 *You can either sl st in sc or use the invisible join method, which I prefer for a smoother edge.
-Please visit Heart Hook Home for a great invisible join tutorial.
+I have a video tutorial showing how to perform an invisible join.

 Put the cozy on your cup and mark where the buttonhole is on the other end.
 Move that mark about .5″ farther in from the button end to allow for a little stretching, and sew your button on at that mark.
 Work in the ends of yarn and thread.

 To customize the length, simply add or subtract chains during the setup and adjust the associated hdc’s appropriately.